-3 Credits (3 Lecture O Lab O Shop) 3 Hrs./Wk.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
 (3 Hrs.
-Lecture) 15 wks.
+Lecture) \15 wks.

 This course is an advanced course which will give students an understanding of network vulnerabilities and how to prevent them.
-Students will utilize hands-on experiences to setup and test baseline security settings on their networks.
+Students will utilize handson experiences to setup and test baseline security settings on their networks.
 Once the vulnerabilities have been identified, students will create a plan to address identified vulnerabilities to keep malware and hackers out of their networks.
 The final stage will be to re-test the network to verify their changes creating a secure network.
 Prerequisites: CPT 235, 266, and 271.
 A criminal background check will be processed on students who register for this course.

-CPT 283 OS Hardening

-3 credits (3 Lecture O Lab O Shop) 3 Hrs./Wk.
-(3 Hrs.
-Lecture) 15 wks.
+CPT 283 OS Hardening credits (3 Lecture 0 Lab 0 Shop)

 This course will focus on an in-depth analysis of multiple operating systems and the security components that each feature.
 In addition to analysis of various industry standards, students will gain hands-on experience with the components that allow for access controls and security audits.
 Students will examine, plan, and implement appropriate access controls.
 These controls will focus on the ever-changing landscape of access technology, including the areas of: software, website, mobile devices, database access, and loT.